-F-1 International students are students who hold a F-1 visa.
-As a F-1 student, you have several important responsibilities and benefits related to your immigration status.
+F-1 international students are students who hold an F-1 visa.
+As an F-1 student, you have several important responsibilities and benefits related to your immigration status.
 Per immigration regulations INA § 101(a)(15)(F)(i), F-1 status refers to:

 “An alien having a residence in a foreign country which he has no intention of abandoning, who is a bona fide student qualified to pursue a full course of study and who seeks to enter the United States temporarily and solely for the purpose of pursuing such a course of study…”

 Maintaining F-1 Visa Status

 As an F-1 international student, it’s your responsibility to maintain legal immigration status.
 In order to have a great experience as an international student and enjoy your stay in the United States, please take the time to learn about your immigration status and follow all immigration rules.
 Below are SOME helpful reminders of your responsibilities as an F-1 student visa holder.

 Responsibilities as an F-1 student at Elms College include, but aren’t limited to:

 - Checking your Elms email account daily for communication from the Dean for Student Success, Dr. Joyce Hampton, and the entire Elms community

 - Maintaining a valid passport — It must be valid for at least 6 months into the future at all times